Relationship Marketing: The Most Overlooked Skill

 - Relationship marketing aims at delivering value to the customers even beyond their sales opportunities

-It may be like taking your customer as your friend and talking to him, listening him and even solving his problems no matter its beyond your product scope.
-You see how powerful that can be?
+It may be like seeing your customer as your friend and talking to him, listening to him and solving his problems even if it’s beyond your product scope.

 Where does Relationship Marketing Start?

-Only after the initial knowing you can think of aiming to serve the person better.
+Only after the initial ‘knowing’ can you think of ways that aim to serve the person better.
 For this, get on social media (if you’re not already).
 Social media marketing is an essential step in knowing who your audience is.

 Stay true to who you are and let things happen naturally.

 Keep in mind that I am not suggesting you have hour-long conversations with people – but a couple of minutes here and there can make all the difference in the world.